 4. Meal planning is a challenge, particularly if you have two or more kids in two or more tournament teams.
 The slow cooker is your friend.
 So is the timed cooking function on your oven.
 So is the teriyaki place around the corner.
 Or instant noodles.
 When it comes to feeding your family in limited time, the way to assure success is to lower your standards.

 5. You may find yourself thinking the unthinkable.
 In the fullest divisions, the path to the championship can be eight games long.
 You’ll enjoy a good chunk of it.
 Sometimes you will feel your heart swell with pride as you watch how well the players on your kids’ team work together.
 But somewhere around game five you’ll be on the bleachers with rain blowing in your face, watching your kid whiff another pass, and it’ll occur to you that if your child’s team lost, you’d be free to spend your evenings relaxing indoors, where you can feel your toes.
 You might even start to root against your child’s team.
 Don’t be too ashamed.
 Other parents are feeling it too.
 It’s called perspective, and it’ll be gone by game 7.

 6. The signs are true.
 Around the fields, particularly on championship days, the Seattle Youth Soccer Association puts up signs in green and blue block capitals reading “Please remember while watching your child play: these are kids, this is a game, the coaches are volunteers, the referees are human, this is not the World Cup.”
 Wise words, and worth living by.
 Have a great tournament!

-Fiona Cohen's son is on a team in the boys U17 division.
+Fiona Cohen's son, a senior, is in his very last City Tournament.
 She prefers raincoats and rain pants to umbrellas.
 They are warmer, and less susceptible to random weather destruction.